rampiked/Command-Terminal-Aim-Trainer-Roblox/README.md

-Matt Sagat - Personal Project, Command Terminal-Based Aim Trainer
+Matt Sagat - Personal Project, Roblox Command Terminal-Based Aim Trainer

 FOR THE BEST UNDERSTANDING OF THIS NICHE PROJECT, I STRONGLY RECOMMEND WATCHING THESE YOUTUBE VIDEOS BEFORE DIGGING THROUGH THE REPOSITORY